How we estimate flight training costs

 Flight Training Central · Jason Blair, FAA DPE

-Completion hours, how many hours pilots actually have at their checkride (about 76 for a private pilot, well above the legal minimum), compiled from thousands of practical tests by a working FAA examiner.
+Completion hours, how many hours pilots actually have at their checkride (about 72 for a Part 61 private pilot, well above the 40-hour legal minimum), compiled from thousands of practical tests by a working FAA examiner.
 This is the core figure our projection starts from for the Private and Commercial.

 2. 2